 Dizziness is the feeling of being lightheaded, woozy, or unbalanced.
-It affects the sensory organs, specifically the eyes and ears, so it can sometimes cause fainting.
-Dizziness isn’t a disease, but rather a symptom of various disorders.
+It affects the sensory organs, specifically eyes and ears.
+It can cause fainting.
+Dizziness is not a disease but a symptom of other disorders.

 Vertigo and disequilibrium may cause a feeling of dizziness, but those two terms describe different symptoms.
-Vertigo is characterized by a spinning sensation, like the room is moving.
-It may also feel like motion sickness or as if you’re leaning to one side.
+Vertigo is characterized by a feeling of spinning.
 Disequilibrium is a loss of balance or equilibrium.
 True dizziness is the feeling of lightheadedness or nearly fainting.

 - heart muscle disease